ctallum/portfolio/content/bu_robotics/index.md

 #### June 10-14
 - For this week, I continued going through the ROS tutorials, specifically for Gazebo and the Clearpath Jackal robots.
 I also had to fix some issues with ROS and Ubuntu and how they interacted with broken dependencies on my laptop.
 I also read though old project code to get a better sense of how everything works on a base level.

+#### June 17 - 21
+- For this week, I got the code base up and running.
+I got Gazebo/Ros working with the old simulations and began testing

+#### June 24 - 28
+- I worked on creating a ROS service that takes a single lidar scan and uses the existing ML model to predict the surrounding rooms

+#### July 8 - 12
+- Based on the new transformer ML model, I began working on a frontier exploration algorithm that uses semantic predictions of rooms and doors to fully explore an apartment layout

+#### July 15 - 19
+- Converted the new frontier exploration algorithm to ROS/Gazebo and worked to improve the algorithm so that it is more robust

+#### July 22 - 26